 ScalaHosting offers 24/7 support via its website, live chat and ticket/ email.

-The web knowledgebase is smaller than average.
+The web knowledgebase is smaller than average but the company makes up for it with its YouTube knowledge channel.
 For example, the Hosting section has only 304 articles to cover shared, VPS, and reseller hosting, domains, DNS, security, email and more.
 There is useful content here, but it's mixed with generic 'how to' advice, and a weak search engine can make it tricky to find what you need.

 Fortunately, if the website can't help, accessing the support team is quick and easy.
 Our live chat sessions generally got a reply within a minute, and the agents gave accurate and helpful responses to our test questions.